FgForrest/evitaDB/docs/user/en/use/api/query-data.md

 - query field arguments
   - contains mainly filter and order parts of the original evitaDB query
-  - also may contain requirements that change settings for the query processing and don't affect the query output directly, for example `facetGroupsConjuction`
+  - also, may contain requirements that change settings for the query processing and don't directly affect the query output, e.g. `facetGroupsConjuction`
 - query output fields
-  - by defining output fields, i.e. data structure to return, GraphQL API automatically translates requested fields into evitaDB requirements, so you don't have to specify them manually
+  - by defining output fields, i.e. the data structure to be returned, GraphQL API automatically translates requested fields into evitaDB requirements, so you don't have to specify them manually

 Each GraphQL query use some form of the syntax mentioned above.
 Each [entity collection](/docs/user/en/use/data-model.md#collection) has the following GraphQL queries available: